garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/Usability.md

 2. Efficiency of use
 	- Once an experienced user has learned to use the system, how fast can he/she accomplish tasks
 3. Memorability
-	- If a user has used the system before, can he/she remember enough to use it effectively the next time or does the user have to start over ag
+	- If a user has used the system before, can he/she remember enough to use it effectively the next time or does the user have to start over again learning everything
 4. Error frequency and severity
+	- How often do users make errors while using the system, how serious are these errors, and how do users recover from these errors
 5. Subjective satisfaction
+	- How much does the user like using the system